sebastiancarlos/android-studio-new-project-original-templates/README.md

 ## Rationale

-The purpose of this repository is to keep copies of them, so that you can use them even if you don't have Android Studio installed.
+The purpose of this repository is to keep copies of the templates, so that you can use them even if you don't have Android Studio installed.

 For instance, some developers prefer a minimal setup, which doesn't include a full-blown IDE: It is possible to develop Android apps using just the Android